The Biblical Paradigm

 The Christian tradition makes a remarkable claim – this man named Jesus embodies everything God is.
 If you want to know who God is, how God is, why God is, where God is, look at Jesus.

-God sees us vulnerable people in need of wholeness
+God sees us vulnerable ones in need of wholeness

 God has compassion for us, for our weakness and our needs.